 Sources of Nutrition Facts on Fast Food

-About 75% of restaurants provide printed nutrition information for their menu items.
+About 75 % of restaurants provide printed nutrition information for their menu items.
 Some of the large chains have actually done a nutritional analysis on their menu items as prepared.
 Other companies use food composition tables developed by USDA or other sources to estimate the nutritive values of their products.
-If nutritional values are not available at the counter, ask for the company’s address and write to them directly or go to their web site.
+If nutritional values are not available at the counter, visit their website or ask for the company’s address and write to them directly.

-MyPyramid.gov is the United States Department of Agriculture’s web site on healthy eating and living.
-It features a menu planner that shows your nutritional needs according to age, sex and level of physical activity.
-This web site also has children’s games on making healthy choices.
+MyPlate.gov is the United States Department of Agriculture’s website on healthy eating and living.
+It features a menu planner that shows your nutritional needs according to age, sex, and level of physical activity.
+This website also has children’s games on making healthy choices.

-The Fast Food Explorer, an online database of nutrition facts on 12 fast food restaurants, is available at www.fatcalories.com.
+The Fast Food Nutrition, an online database of nutrition facts over 150 fast food restaurants, is available at www.fastfoodnutrition.org.

 To search for other restaurants in your area that offer healthy choices and the nutrition information on their menu items, go to www.healthydiningfinder.com.